mraineri/Solar-Edge-CLI/README.md

 optional arguments:
   -h, --help            show this help message and exit --start START, -start START
-                        The start date for reporting energy production; one month ago if not specified --end END, -end END   The end date for reporting energy production; today if not specified
+                        The start date for reporting energy production;
+                        defaults to one month ago --end END, -end END   The end date for reporting energy production; defaults to today
 ```

 ## Configuration File